Budibase/website/content/blog/app-building/role-based-access-control.md

 ![Query RBAC](https://res.cloudinary.com/daog6scxm/image/upload/v1653383594/cms/Query_RBAC_z1kgct.png "Query RBAC")

 We’d then create a similar query without the WHERE clause, and assign this to the _power_ access level.

+Alternatively, we can rely on existing rules using an external RBAC database design.

 ### Role-based app previews